 Fellowship in Minimally Invasive Gynecologic Surgery

-The goal of the program is to develop academically minded MIGS surgeons, proficient in managing common gynecologic problems using minimally invasive techniques, who will advance the field through training in evidence-based research methods.
+The goal of the program is to develop academically minded MIGS surgeons, proficient in managing common and complex gynecologic problems using minimally invasive techniques, who will advance the field through training in evidence-based research methods.